IQ404/study-notes/README.md

 The last `.dense()` in a `ti.root` statement indicates the adjacent data elements in memory.

 ❓ Are adjacent layers in SNodeTree always be adjacent in memory?
+(Probably not, in light of the way we write SOA in taichi)

 The default layout for a taichi field (i.e. define field directly, without using `ti.root`) is row-major.